briney/nwalign3/README.md

 EE-EEG
 ```

-You can also provide just the name of a built-in matrix (currently just PAM250 and BLOSUM62):
+You can also provide the name of a built-in matrix (currently just PAM250 and BLOSUM62):
 ```
 $ nwalign2 --matrix BLOSUM62 EEAEE EEEG
 EEAEE-